 Chronic leukemias progress slowly and consist of more mature cells.

 Myeloid (myelocytic, or myelogenous) leukemias develop from cancerous changes in cells that normally produce neutrophils, basophils, eosinophils, and monocytes.
+They may be acute or chronic.

 Leukemia cells ultimately occupy the bone marrow, replacing or suppressing the function of cells that develop into normal blood cells.
 This interference with normal bone marrow cell function can lead to inadequate numbers of: